lchristmann/tracker-api-aws-lambda-function/README.md

 - via IAM role that allows access to the S3 bucket
 - the S3 bucket has a bucket policy allowing it to be accessed from this Lambda

+It also invalidates the CloudFront CDN cache of the `locations.json` file after it has written that file to the AWS S3 bucket.
+This makes it that we see fresh content on reloading the page and not stale old content that the CDN has cached.

 It lives in Australia's `ap-southeast-2` region (Sydney).

 ## What this Lambda does